• About

 How To Make Vitamix Almond Milk

-Lay a cotton cloth in a bowl.
-Pour the almond milk into the cotton cloth.
+Lay a cotton cloth (or cotton kitchen sack towel) in a bowl.
+Pour the almond milk into the cloth.

 Strain almond milk with the cotton cloth, allowing the smooth and creamy milk to fall into the bowl.